 To participate in a program, teens must submit an application which includes a letter of recommendation and a doctor's form.
 They must also complete an in-home interview with an AFS volunteer.
 To even apply for the program, teens must have at least a 2.8 GPA, and depending on the country, may need to have language fluency.

-AFS has a four out of five star rating from Rate My Study Abroad where participants note that the large size of the company results in a large network of support and resources.
+AFS has a 4.5 out of five-star rating from Rate My Study Abroad where participants note that the large size of the company results in a large network of support and resources.
 Unlike many study abroad companies, AFS actually has employees and offices in every country students travel to, making it easier for them to get the support they need.

 Youth for Understanding

 Youth for Understanding (YFU) was named one of Lexiophiles' Top 10 Study Abroad Programs: English and has a 4.5-star rating on RateMyStudyAbroad.com.
 Advertised as a life-changing program, not just an exchange program, YFU offers students ages 15-18 the opportunity to study abroad for a year, a semester, a summer, or through another specialty program like sports, nature, or theater-focused program.
 Through the program, students can participate in an exchange in Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Chile, China, and 35 other countries throughout the world.
 Most destinations don't require the student speaks the language, and in some cases, students may even get the opportunity to stay with a host family that speaks English.

 A program through YFU ranges from $6,495 to around $20,000 and includes:

 - A carefully screened host family

 To help cut down on the cost of the programs, YFU also offers 200 government and corporate scholarships for students.
 Students can find out about those scholarships by attending a virtual information night or creating an account on the organization's website.